cennznet/api.js/docs/METHODS_EXTRINSICS.md

 ▸ **updateMember**(group_id: `Hash`, meta: `Meta`)

 ▸ **upsertGroupMeta**(group_id: `Hash`, meta: `Meta`)

 ___
+ <a name=syloInbox></a>

 ### syloInbox

 ▸ **addValue**(peer_id: `AccountId`, value: `Bytes`)

 ▸ **deleteValues**(value_ids: `Vec<u32>`)

 ___
+ <a name=syloResponse></a>

 ### syloResponse

 ▸ **removeResponse**(request_id: `Hash`)

 ___
+ <a name=syloVault></a>

 ### syloVault

 ▸ **deleteValues**(keys: `Vec<VaultKey>`)

 ▸ **upsertValue**(key: `VaultKey`, value: `VaultValue`)

 ___
+ <a name=timestamp></a>

 ### timestamp

 ▸ **set**(now: `Compact<Moment>`)
+-
-- **summary**:   Set the current time.
+ Set the current time.

  This call should be invoked exactly once per block.
-It will panic at the finalization phase,  if this call hasn't been invoked by that time.
+It will panic at the finalization phase,

+ if this call hasn't been invoked by that time.

  The timestamp should be greater than the previous one by the amount specified by `minimum_period`.

  The dispatch origin for this call must be `Inherent`.

 ___
+ <a name=treasury></a>

 ### treasury

 ▸ **approveProposal**(proposal_id: `Compact<ProposalIndex>`)
+-
-- **summary**:   Approve a proposal.
-At a later time, the proposal will be allocated to the beneficiary  and the original deposit will be returned.
+ Approve a proposal.
+At a later time, the proposal will be allocated to the beneficiary

+ and the original deposit will be returned.

 ▸ **configure**(proposal_bond: `Compact<Permill>`, proposal_bond_minimum: `Compact<BalanceOf>`, spend_period: `Compact<BlockNumber>`, burn: `Compact<Permill>`)
+-
-- **summary**:   (Re-)configure this module.
+ (Re-)configure this module.

 ▸ **proposeSpend**(value: `Compact<BalanceOf>`, beneficiary: `Address`)
+-
-- **summary**:   Put forward a suggestion for spending.
-A deposit proportional to the value  is reserved and slashed if the proposal is rejected.
-It is returned once the  proposal is awarded.
+ Put forward a suggestion for spending.
+A deposit proportional to the value

+ is reserved and slashed if the proposal is rejected.
+It is returned once the

+ proposal is awarded.

 ▸ **rejectProposal**(proposal_id: `Compact<ProposalIndex>`)
+-
-- **summary**:   Reject a proposed spend.
+ Reject a proposed spend.
 The original deposit will be slashed.

 ▸ **setPot**(new_pot: `Compact<BalanceOf>`)
+-
-- **summary**:   Set the balance of funds available to spend.
+ Set the balance of funds available to spend.